youmustfight/asaphw/README.md

 Frontend (directory: www) is a Vite typescript bundled single page application, with a simple widget using React + Styled Components.
 Gives feedback on generation/validation submissions.

 Backend (directory: api) is an API using async Python with the Sanic framework.
-Instead of tracking member ids in a list/set, it initializes SQLite which is an in-memory SQL database.
-In the docker-compose/cluster config, you'll also find a redis instance which is being used to cache validation queries (expiration 10s).
+Instead of tracking member ids in a list/set, I setup a Postgres SQL database wit hthe cluster (at first, I used SQLite in-memory but didn't want it to clear in production).
+In the docker-compose/cluster config, you'll also find a redis instance which is being used by an endpoint caching decorator on various routes.

 ### Setup

 This cluster setup utilizes the AWS Secrets Manager for pulling configs/vars that coordintaes services.
 For this demo, the basic credentials will placed in a `.env` file in the root of this directory.
 Ask Mark for this file.

 Once you have your credentials, startup is easy!
-Just 1) `docker-compose up` and then 2) when in the interface, hit the "Init/Reset Database Tables" button to create the `member_id` table in the SQLite in-memory database.
+Just 1) `docker-compose up` and then 2) when in the interface, hit the "Init/Reset Database Tables" button to create the `member_id` and `user` tables in the SQL database.
+MemberIDs have a foreign key that relates back to users.
+Users hold all PII if ops needed to check credentials.

 ### Tests